Fast Fact

 Surprisingly, your income does not affect your credit score at all.
 But more than 25 other factors do, including:

-Check your credit report once every 12 months from each of the three nationwide consumer reporting agencies.
+Check your credit report once every 12 months from each of the three consumer reporting agencies.
 It's free, although they may charge you a fee for your actual credit score (sometimes called a "FICO® score").

 Helpful Tips